imkuro02/vumeter/README.md

 code I stole that carries this whole project: https://menno.io/posts/pulseaudio_monitoring/

-src/arduino-src is the arduinop project you need to upload to your arduino
+src/arduino-src is the arduino project you need to upload to your arduino